 Innovate and Reduce Risk with Design Thinking

-Bracco also works closely with space flight organizations in her work as a facilitator for Experience to Lead’s Launch Point Leadership Experience.
+Bracco also works closely with space flight organizations in her work as a facilitator for our Launch Point Leadership Experience.

 Understandably, risk is a main concern for these organizations.
 Risk is inherent in space flight.
 However, design thinking’s focus on identifying problems and testing solutions allows for problem-solving in the middle of production.
 As a result, this saves time and reduces risk at the end of production.